-Okay, I still hear many people sighing…”oh but I look at the forecast and see that gray rain cloud over every day” and you just want some sun.
-Here is a good example of that – Current Weather in Ambergris Caye on TripAdvisor Belize Forum.
-When we experience rain storms they are more commonly in the afternoons, and even then usually very slight and spotty.
-While your weather app might be showing a few days days of 85% rain , reality will most likely be short rain, back to sunny followed by overcast and more short scattered showers.
+Okay, I still hear many people sighing…” oh but I look at the forecast and see that gray rain cloud over every day” and you just want some sun.
+Here is a good example of that – Current Weather in Ambergris Caye (which should be ON Ambergris Caye) on TripAdvisor Belize Forum.
+When we experience rain storms they are more common in the afternoons, and even then usually very slight and spotty.
+While your weather app might be showing a few days of 85% rain, the reality it will most likely be a spritz of rain, back to sunny followed by overcast and more short scattered showers.
 Don’t let that little gray cloud man scare you – chances are he won’t be around near as much as the radar might show.

 Recap of June Weather in Belize

-In general, temperatures through June are slightly lower than in May, coming in at 86 degrees F (30 C) and an average low at 82 F (28 C).
-These temperatures are made even more pleasurable by the breezes that come from the east most of the month.
+In general, temperatures through June are slightly lower than in May, coming in at 86°F (30°C) and an average low at 82°F (28°C).
+These temperatures are made even more pleasurable by the breeze that comes from the east most of the month.